tomkurian01/SwiftParser/README.md

 ##What's Available:

 1. A great majority of the popular tags in a swift message are available (65%).
 I'll be working on the rest shortly.
-2. Parsing a Swift message into a type called ITag
+2. Parsing a Swift message tags into a collection of type ITag.
 3. A Number of tests are available with sample messages.
 (You just have to change the path on the messages once you download)

 ## Usage: